-The 2 pillars of this framework are
+The 2 pillars of the Global Minimum Tax framework are:

 The first pillar will ensure that MNEs pay taxes in the countries where they have a significant market and earn their revenue from.
 MNEs, especially digital business like Google and Facebook have presence in every country of the world, in terms of customer base.

 Currently, it is proposed to apply this provision to Top 100 companies.